 Insurance: I understand that it is my responsibility to obtain appropriate medical insurance coverage, and/or payment for all costs that may arise as a result of illness, injury or damage related to my use of La CASA’s kitchen.

-Acknowledgement of Risk and Release of Liability: I acknowledge that there are certain risks inherent in use of La CASA’s kitchen including but not limited to burns, scalds, cuts, and food or chemical allergies, slips, catastrophic accidents, loss or damage to my person or preoperty, and death., I am fully aware of and freely assume all such risks both known and unknown, associated with my use of La CASA’s kitchen.
+Acknowledgement of Risk and Release of Liability: I acknowledge that there are certain risks inherent in use of La CASA’s kitchen including but not limited to burns, scalds, cuts, and food or chemical allergies, slips, catastrophic accidents, loss or damage to my person or preoperty, and death.
+I am fully aware of and freely assume all such risks both known and unknown, associated with my use of La CASA’s kitchen.

 I acknowledge that these or other inherent risks may be lessened, though not necessarily eliminated, by adhering to CBC’s and La CASA’s policies, rules, regulations, and procedures.